 - Pressing the ‘A’ button again will show you how much emergency credit you’ve got left.

 You’ll need to repay your emergency credit in full before you can use it again.

 To help make sure your home doesn’t run out of gas or electricity during an inconvenient time, your meters also offer ‘Friendly Credit’.

-This means during the beta your meters won’t switch off if you run out of credit on the weekend or a bank holiday.
+This means your meters won’t switch off if you run out of credit on the weekend or a bank holiday.

 You’ll have to pay back any Friendly Credit you use during this time.